kale-z/Simple-Chat-Program/README.md

 # Simple Chatting Program
-This is a simple program of TCP connection as a chatting server by Socket Programming, where multiple clients may join and chat with each other.
+This is a simple program of TCP connection as a chatting server by Socket and Threading Programming, where multiple clients may join and chat with each other.

 <br>